 Is BlueChew Safe For Regular Use?

 BlueChew offers chewable tablets containing either sildenafil or tadalafil through an online subscription service.
-The safety profile is similar to traditional erectile dysfunction medications since they contain the same active ingredients.
+Since these medications contain the same active ingredients, their safety profile is similar to that of traditional erectile dysfunction medications.

 The primary difference is the delivery method (chewable vs. pill) and the convenience of the online prescription process.
 However, the same cautions apply regarding: